 There are two major components to the APA author-date style - the in-text author-date citation at the appropriate place within the text of the document and the detailed reference list, sorted alphabetically, at the end of the document.
 All in-text citations must have a corresponding reference list entry, and vice versa.

 In-text citations might be presented parenthetically after paraphrased content e.g. (Smith & Brown, 2010) or after a quotation (add the page number for quotes) e.g. “vector files generally take up less room than raster” (Smith & Brown, 2010, p.65) or as part of the actual text e.g. Smith and Brown (2010) state that vector files are smaller than raster ones.

 Example of APA 6th style in use

-Office of the Australian Information Commissioner (2013, October 9).
-Privacy is a priority for the Australian community.
-Retrieved from http://www.oaic.gov.au/news-and-events/media-releases/privacy-media-releases/privacy-is-a-priority-for-the-australian-community
+Office of the Australia Information Commissioner.
+(2013, October 09).
+Privacy is a priority for the Australian community [Press release].
+Retrieved from https://www.oaic.gov.au/media-and-speeches/media-releases/privacy-is-a-priority-for-the-australian-community